kyleuckert/PASA_view/README.md

 <p>
 <ul>
-<li>Download this github repository (<a href="https://github.com/kyleuckert/LaserTOF/archive/master.zip">Download ZIP button</a>).</li>
+<li>Download this github repository (<a href="https://github.com/kyleuckert/PASA_view/archive/master.zip">Download ZIP button</a>).</li>
-<li>Start the program by double-clicking the LaserTOF_main.py file within the LaserTOF folder.
+<li>Start the program by double-clicking the PASAview_main.py file within the PASA_view folder.
 If this is the first time you are running a .py file, you may need to set .py to open using Python 2.7 by default:</li>
 <ul>
 <li>right click .py file, click "properties"</li>
 <li>opens with -> change</li>